Mental Health Facilities York County, ME

 Waban Projects Inc

-Waban Projects Inc is a mental health treatment center in York County, ME, located at 5 Dunaway Drive, 4073 zip code area.
+Waban Projects Inc is one of mental health facilities in York County, Maine, located at 5 Dunaway Drive, 4073 zip code.
 Waban Projects Inc provides outpatient treatment.
-Waban Projects Inc offers group therapy, individual psychotherapy and trauma therapy to children / adolescents, seniors 65 or older and adults.
-Additional services at Waban Projects Inc consist of family psychoeducation, case management and education services.
+Waban Projects Inc provides cognitive behavioral therapy, trauma therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
+Additional services provided at Waban Projects Inc include family psychoeducation, case management and education services.

 Learn More